 Hair can also hold bacteria, leading to more odors, and by the time of the turn of the century, hair removal practices had higher societal implications.
 It was a sign of cleanliness and hygiene.
 In the 1920s, changes in dresses and clothing inspired more women to start shaving their armpits.

-Wax and other techniques were primarily used for women with unwanted facial hair at this time.
+Wax and other techniques are primarily used for women with unwanted facial hair at this time.

-Electrolysis has also been around for over a hundred years, starting in the late 19th century.
+Electrolysis has also been around for over a decade, starting in the late 19th century.
 Since then, it has received Canadian and FDA approval as an effective and permanent hair removal technique.
 It falls under the second of two categories for hair removal:

 Epilation is a hair removal technique that removes the entire hair follicle and shaft, including the bulb.
 While other treatments can do an excellent job at slowing hair growth, electrolysis has more permanent results.